JuliaAI/MLJ.jl/docs/src/getting_started.md

 For an outline of MLJ's **goals** and **features**, see [About MLJ](@ref).

-This section introduces the most basic MLJ operations and concepts.
+This section introduces only the most basic MLJ operations and concepts.
 It assumes MJL has been successfully installed.
 See [Installation](@ref) if this is not the case.

 ```@setup doda